openPhiL/openHouse/How to build it/2 Basic setup/03 Create OpenHAB Instance/README.md

 ## Others

+### Transformation Maps

+if working with different vendors, same ideas have different notations. this is a collection of transformation map files to put in /transform:

+binary.map :

+    1=ON
+    0=OFF
+    ON=1
+    OFF=0

 ### Autostart with proxmox

 Remember to setup Proxmox to start Openhab automatically with the proxmox host.
 See the "Composite Setup" Section of this repository for details